[Supplementary to 2nd Corinthian Posts]

 - The Cross of Christ will be revered as the victory of God over evil (Jn12:31), the provision of pardon and propitiation for the sins of the world whilst also providing sanctification and spiritual nourishment for those worthily participating in its sacramental re-enactment (cf., Jn6:53).

-I am clear that my new interpretations accord with all the above whereas the distinctive theology of Augustine and Luther’s insights do not; nor would the latter have believed that they should for he regarded the earliest Christian writers as being in utter darkness concerning faith [note 2].
+I am clear that my new interpretations accord with all the above whereas the distinctive theology of Augustine and Luther’s insights assuredly do not; nor would Luther have believed that they should for he regarded the earliest Christian writers as being in utter darkness concerning faith [note 2].

 The next few posts will take a closer look at the Heidelberg Disputation theses and the supporting evidence Luther provided.
 Whilst temporarily interrupting my sequential observations of the New Testament, it will be observed that many of the points raised in the theses relate to matters covered quite recently in the Romans/Corinthians postings.